 A notice sent pursuant to this subsection (g)(4) or any other communication sent to vehicle owners or dealers may not contain any statement, expressed or implied, that the vehicle is compliant.

-The Executive Officer shall inform the manufacturer of any other content or procedural requirements pertaining to the notification under subsection § (g)(4) that the Executive Officer has determined, on a case-by-case basis, are reasonable and necessary to assure the effectiveness of the specific corrective action campaign.

 Label Indicating that Corrective Action Has Been Performed.

 If the corrective action involves recall, the manufacturer shall require those who perform inspections or recall repairs to affix a label to each vehicle that has been inspected or repaired.